-Specific questions posed include the following:
+Specific questions posed that relate to environmental justice include the following:

 - Do you have any suggestions for improving the processes for initiating a review of a substance or for implementing a decision that a substance may be used or may no longer be used in a minimum risk pesticide process?
 Please explain how changes could increase efficiencies.